simonp2014/homebridge-garage-door-relay/README.md

 ## Description

-This [homebridge](https://github.com/nfarina/homebridge) plugin exposes a web-based garage opener to Apple's [HomeKit](http://www.apple.com/ios/home/).
+This [homebridge](https://github.com/nfarina/homebridge) plugin exposes a web-based door or gate opener to Apple's [HomeKit](http://www.apple.com/ios/home/).
-Using simple HTTP requests, the plugin allows you to open/close the garage.
+Using simple HTTP requests, the plugin allows you to open/close the door.
 It works as a general purpose HTTP client for any relay, but it works particularly wel l with a Shelly 1 relay.

 This version was created with the following aims:

 - Use event driven sensor updates instead of polling for improved feedback of door state during operation
-- Support garage doors with sensors at the closed position, opened position, both or neither
+- Support doors or gates with sensors at the closed position, opened position, both or neither (an auto close door)
+- Support gates or doors that have no sensor but open on request and automatically close after a time period
 - For simplicity don't attempt to detect the stopped state, obstruction or when the door reverses during operation
+- Persist the door state across Homebridge restarts
+- Provide a meachanism to update the door state in the background at periodic intervals in case snesor updates were not successfully delivered

 ## Installation